BritishPandaChick/disney-codes/log.md

 ## Day 5: June 5, 2020
 **What I Did Today:** Finish footer styles for mobile version of site.
 Start adding styles for medium and large size screens.
 Played around with Bootstrap classes.
 Fix issues with Font Awesome icons.

 **Day Summary:** The mobile styles are done.
 At first I was having issues getting the Font Awesome icons to appear on the site.
 Initially all I had were bullet points with no icons.
 I had to play around with the HTML code a bit but I found that when I added the Bootstrap nav classes the icons would reappear.
 I did make the mistake of not starting the compiler in the terminal today so I spent 5 minutes trying to figure out why my styles weren't appearing on my site.
 So I need to remember from now on to start Sass first thing when I begin working on a project.
 The rest of the time was adding styles to the tablet.scss.
 I did get a headstart on styles in style.scss file, but I want to double check all my styles in tablet.scss first before I finish all the styles for large screens.
-Tomorrow I'd like to get some of the styles added to the image gallery at the bottom of the page.
+Tomorrow I'd like to get some of the styles added to the image gallery.
 I'll be interested to see if the styles I want to add will conflict with the Bootstrap classes.

 **Tomorrow's List:**
 - Finish adding styles to tablet.scss
 - Resume adding styles to style.scss
 - Use Free Code Camp image gallery article to make gallery

+**Link(s) for the day's work:** [30 Days 30 Sites Photographer](https://github.com/BritishPandaChick/30sites-photographer)

+## Day 6: June 6, 2020
+**What I Did Today:** Remove Bootstrap classes for gallery.
+Add new gallery styles for mobile and tablet sylesheets.
+Start adding more styles to style.scss for large screens.

+**Day Summary:** The photographer website is almost done.
+All the tablet.scss styles have been added and compiled to the site.
+The rest of the time was spent finishing the styles for style.scss file.
+It turns out that Bootstrap doesn't work very well with the styles from the Free Code Camp image gallery guide.
+So I removed the Bootstrap classes in the gallery class.
+This mean adding new class styles in my other stylesheets to get the similar effects from the Bootstrap classes.
+I double checked the mobile and tablet versions of the sites and they look the way they need to.
+But the gallery is still an issue since the images are lined up next to each other instead of being spaced out on the page.
+Tomorrow I'll see if I can get the gallery styles to work on my site.
+If not, I'll add back the Bootstrap and find a different layout for the images.

+**Tomorrow's List:**
+- Fix gallery styles for all site versions
+- Finish adding styles to style.scss file

 **Link(s) for the day's work:** [30 Days 30 Sites Photographer](https://github.com/BritishPandaChick/30sites-photographer)